KodeMunkie/gameboycameralib/README.md

 and palette automatically.
-If you want to customise this then consider using the "encodeNoPreprocessing" method, but you will need the image to have the palette defined and in use in IndexedPalette, with the width/height of the Gameboy image format (160x144 or 128x112)
+If you want to customise this then consider using the "encodeNoPreprocessing" method, but you will need the image to have the palette defined and in use in IndexedPalette, with the width/height of the Gameboy image format (160x144 or 128x112).

 ### Still to do
 Method comments and javadoc, tests and error handling (code has all been tested manually so YMMV).
-Facades, builder pattern constrcution, dither configuration options, and command line interface code will be added later.
+Facades, builder pattern construction, dither configuration options, and command line interface code will be added later.